uetke/UUPharosController/docs/source/index.rst

-..
-Pharos Controller documentation master file, created by sphinx-quickstart on Tue Aug 29 13:51:54 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Pharos Controller's documentation!
 =============================================
 The Pharos Controller can be installed as any other Python package by using the setup.py file provided.
 It can also be